Pope Gregory XII: Resolution of the schism

 The Council of Constance finally resolved the situation.
 Gregory XII appointed Carlo Malatesta and Cardinal Giovanni Dominici of Ragusa as his proxies.
 The cardinal then convoked the council and authorized its succeeding acts, thus preserving the formulas of papal supremacy.

 Thereupon on 4 July 1415, Gregory XII's resignation was pronounced in his name by Malatesta and accepted by the cardinals.
 As they had agreed previously, they retained all the cardinals created by Gregory XII, thus satisfying the Corraro clan, and appointed Gregory XII Bishop of Frascati, Dean of the College of Cardinals and perpetual legate at Ancona.
 The Council then set aside Antipope John XXIII (1410–15), the successor of Alexander V. After the former follower of Benedict XIII appeared, the council declared him deposed, ending the Western Schism.
 A new Roman pontiff, Martin V, was elected after the death of Gregory XII, which many took as an indication that Gregory had been the true pope.
 Therefore, the papacy was vacant for two years.

 Retirement and death

 The rest of the life of the former pope was spent in peaceful obscurity in Ancona.
 He was the last pope to resign until Benedict XVI did so on 28 February 2013, almost 600 years later.

+The Council of Constance appointed him Cardinal Bishop of Porto and perpetual legate of the March of Ancona for life.
+He died at Recanati on October 18, 1417.